WADAMOMO/wadamomo.github.io/_posts/2018-01-31-BIG-SUMMARY.md

 Things I did unrelated to code:
--Started developing a concept for an 'AirBnB of food' — which has been much attempted, but so far, to no avail <br>
+-Started developing a concept for an 'AirBnB of food' — which has been much attempted, but so far, to no avail -Cooked a lot of things
--Started journaling.
-Yes, a daily log of my activities.
-Yes, like some kind of sociopath.
-But also, you know what, when you've had intense periods of depression you do whatever the fuck it takes so get off my back. <br>
+-Started journaling a daily log of my activities, yes, like some kind of sociopath, but also, hey you know what when you've had intense periods of depression you do whatever the fuck it takes so get off my back
--GOT THE PICTURE TAKEN - be a person - join the world! <br>
--Rewatched this interview and decided to take James Murphy's advice and 'engage culture' instead of being a jaded doiche <br>
+-GOT THE PICTURE TAKEN - be a person - join the world -rewatched this interview and decided to take James Murphy's advice and 'engage culture' instead of being a jaded dick